-Sex education was formally introduced in China in 1985.
-At that time forth graders were shown anatomically correct bodies and told about sexual reproduction and middle school students attended classes in "adolescent studies."
+Sex education was formally introduced in China in 1985 and push forward by a government directive in 2011.
+In 1985, fourth graders were shown anatomically correct bodies and told about sexual reproduction and middle school students attended classes in "adolescent studies."
 The result was that children were often better informed about sex than their parents.
 One 12-year-old boy who was taken to a clinic by his mother after she discovered stains on his sheets told his mother, “Wet dreams are normal.
 They told us that at school."

 Sex education in the schools is still in the developing stages.
 Different districts have different texts.
 A typical sex education film shows some sperm uniting with an egg and some clips of animals having sex.
 Xu Zhenlei, an official with the China Sexology Association told the Washington Post: “Generally speaking, most parents are against sex education.
 If you are talking about the sex education they say, “Don’t date and focus on your studies.”

 A United Nations-funded survey of 22,288 Chinese aged 15-24 by the Peking University Population Research Institute in 2009 found that two-thirds were accepting of premarital sex but that most "had very limited levels of sexual reproductive health knowledge."
 The survey found 22 per cent had had sex before; of those, more than 50 per cent used no contraception during their first sexual encounter.